BenLatham/Agricultural-Simulation/README.rst

 Installation
 ====================

+Installation can be carried out as follows:

 Using pip and a virtual environment on linux
 ---------------------------------------------
-.. role:: shell(code)
-   :language: shell

 * Download the version you wish to install from the /dist/ directory e.g. download floss-agricultural-simulation-0.1.tar.gz
 * Open a terminal, navigate to the directory where you have saved the tar file
 * activate your virtual environment in this terminal
-* run :shell:`pip install filename` where "filename" is the name of the downloaded file
+* run :code:`pip install filename` where "filename" is the name of the downloaded file